-Geraldine Freeman is a partner in the San Francisco office and former co-chair of the Finance and Bankruptcy Practice Group where she specializes in bankruptcy, workouts, enforcement of creditors' rights and remedies, finance and real estate.
+Geraldine Freeman is a partner in the San Francisco office and former Co-Practice Leader of the Finance and Bankruptcy Practice Group where she specializes in bankruptcy, workouts, enforcement of creditors' rights and remedies, finance and real estate.
+She serves on the firm's Executive Committee.

 Areas of Practice